 Instead of meeting your friends for a regular shopping trip, ask them to bring pieces of clothing from their closets that they've grown tired of wearing.
 The clothes should all be clean and in good condition, and once they're laid out, everyone can take turns swapping pieces.
 It's an easy way to update your closet for free, especially if you envy your friends' style.

-Or a Book Exchange
+Host a Book Exchange

 If you have a collection of titles you know you'll never read again, then offer to trade them for the books your friends are finished with, too.
 This may even lead to an impromptu book club meeting.